-- We advise you to exercise normal safety precautions in Hong Kong.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
+- Exercise normal safety precautions in Hong Kong.
+Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - Penalties for serious drug offences in Hong Kong are severe.
-Each year a number of foreigners are arrested for trafficking drugs, mainly when attempting to exit the airport in Hong Kong.
+Each year foreigners are arrested for trafficking drugs, mainly when attempting to exit the airport in Hong Kong.
+See

 - Typhoon season is between May and October.
-You should keep informed of regional weather forecasts and plan accordingly.
+Monitor regional weather forecasts and plan accordingly.
+Local safety procedures require businesses and transportation to close during typhoon level 8 and above.
 Monitor local media reports and follow the instructions of local emergency officials.
-For more information on what to do during a typhoon see Additional information: Natural Disasters, Severe Weather and Climate.
+For more information on what to do during a typhoon see

 Entry and exit